emvaized/kde-snap-assist/README.md

 Assist can be shown by dragging a window to the screen edge, as well as via default keyboard shortcuts (Super + arrows).

 You can select the window with mouse, as well as with arrow keys + Enter.
 To dismiss the assist, you can hit Escape key, press the close button or click anywhere on the empty area.
+Script also supports quater and triple tiling now: you can switch layouts with the Tab key or using the button in corner.

 Few notes:
-- Script does not support quater tiling, only side-to-side tiling
-- To apply new settings, you may need to re-enable the script
+- To apply new settings, you may need to re-enable the script or restart KWin
-- Assist will not show if you have no other windows matching the conditions set in the script configs
+- Assist will not show if you have no other windows matching the conditions set in the script settings
 - I only tested the scripts on monitors with 1080p and 720p resolution with 100% scaling.
 It may misbehave on other resolutions or scaling — please report your issues

-This is my first KWin script, so bugs reports and contributions are welcome!
+Ideas, suggestions, bugs reports and contributions are welcome!

 Pling Store: https://www.pling.com/p/1875687/

 ![screenshot_snapassist](https://user-images.githubusercontent.com/37851576/183264649-da8d01cd-a8b7-4bac-92d7-ea71be00047d.png)

----

-Experimental in dev branch:
-- Support for quater tiling
-- Support for triple tiling: you can switch layout with the Tab key or using the button in corner